rurseekatze/node-tileserver/README.md

     CustomLog /var/log/apache2/tiles.example.com.access.log combined
     </VirtualHost>

- Make sure that your server does not accept requests on port 9000 and 9002 from outside (to circumvent the proxy and its logging).
+ Make sure that your server does not accept requests on port 9000 from outside (to circumvent the proxy and its logging).

  Now you are almost ready to run the tileserver.
 You just need to check the configuration.